Back to the main page

 Undergraduate Researcher (Fall 2016 - Summer 2017)

 Armani worked on molecular dynamics simulations using the GROMACS software package for aromatic hydrocarbon-carbon systems in order to calculate surface stresses.
 With these simulations, some light can be shed on condensation-induced soot restructuring.
-Currently Armani is Quality Control Laboratory Technician at Promotion In Motion.
+After graduation he continued as a Quality Control Laboratory Technician at Promotion In Motion.

 Group Alumni: High-School